 Copyright © Daniel Nkado 2014

 All rights reserved.
-Except for use in a review, the reproduction or utilization of this work in whole or in part in any form now known or hereafter invented is forbidden without the consent of the author.
+The reproduction or utilization of this work in whole or in part in any form now known or hereafter invented is forbidden without the consent of the author.

 This is purely a work of fiction.
 Names, characters, places and incidents are all a product of the author’s imagination.
 Any resemblance to actual persons, living or dead, or real-life situations is entirely coincidental.

 The quiet of midnight chilled the air.
 Above, thousands of stars twinkled in the sky.
 Yet no moon was seen.

 Each owl dropped on a flat stone at the mouth of the cave and in an instant, all four were in their human witch form—hair in long, thread-covered twigs and a black wrapper neatly tied around their body from the chest down.

 Around, in the tall grasses and bush, deep-forest insects cackled and droned, and once in a while evil birds shrieked from the high trees.

 The good people of Odu feared the cave of Akwalu, the meeting place of the witches of Odu, as much as they did the evil lord himself.
 Relief to their dismay, the cave stood far in wilderness, beyond any form of human association.
 King Oduma would have done something otherwise, the tough king of Odu held no mercy for witches, and neither their properties.

 The women rose and started toward the gloomy end of the cave.
 The wavering flames of the fire pots sitting all around the space had only created little light and their half-formed shadows danced eerily on the walls.
 The smell of dirt and damp and evil hung in the air.

 They stood in front of their seats, head lolling down and hands folded at the back, awaiting Ezenwanyi’s arrival.